TheGuyInApt42/upgraded-new-portfolio/src/lib/posts/Small Business Marketing Strategies Guide.md

 ### Making the Most of Content Marketing Tools

-The right tools can help you create and distribute content more efficiently.
-[Google Analytics](https://analytics.google.com/) shows you which content performs best with your audience.
+The right tools can help you create and distribute content more efficiently. <ExternalLink href="https://analytics.google.com/"  ariaLabel="Google Analytics" cssClasses="text-red-500 hover:text-red-600 dark:text-gray-400 dark:hover:text-gray-500 transition">Google Analytics</ExternalLink> shows you which content performs best with your audience.
 Content planning tools help organize your editorial calendar.
-Social scheduling platforms like [Buffer](https://buffer.com/) or [Hootsuite](https://hootsuite.com/) let you plan and track posts across channels.
+Social scheduling platforms like <ExternalLink href="https://buffer.com/"  ariaLabel="Buffer" cssClasses="text-red-500 hover:text-red-600 dark:text-gray-400 dark:hover:text-gray-500 transition">Buffer</ExternalLink>  or <ExternalLink href="https://hootsuite.com/"  ariaLabel="Hootsuite" cssClasses="text-red-500 hover:text-red-600 dark:text-gray-400 dark:hover:text-gray-500 transition">Hootsuite</ExternalLink> let you plan and track posts across channels.
 When you streamline these tasks, you can focus more energy on creating quality content that builds lasting connections with your audience.
 Remember that content marketing is about steady, consistent effort - keep listening to your audience and adjusting your approach based on what works.

 ## Dominating Your Local Market Through Strategic Marketing